 In terms of cash management, a European cash management system is in place in order to optimise the cost and the use of liquidity across the Group and to enhance the visibility of cash forecasts.
-This European cash management system applies to all regions.
+This European cash management system applies to all regions, except at mfi.